LuciPannacotta/LuciPannacotta/README.md

 idk why i did this account i just did it for pony town LOL

+normally i am in a pony of aubrey :P

 well i am luci, you can call me panni too

 i like jojos, omori, etc i am lazy to say more but that's the basic my fav characters are fugo and basil :P